Acute Leukemias

 All available medicines exist because of clinical trial participants.
 These are a few reasons to participate:

-• Obtain access to promising investigational treatments that may be more effective than those currently available
+• Obtain access to promising investigational treatments that may be more effective and/or more tolerable than those currently available

 • Have a hand in supporting new scientific research